SarahDeLongteacher/website/index.md

 Facilitating, teaching, and workshop requests -- please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.

+# advocate

+In 2019, I incorporated Queer Community Allies, a small 501(c)(3) volunteer-based organization focused on supporting local LGBTQIA+ young people.
+I am a current board member, the webmaster, drop off donations to schools and groups, and have acted as treasurer.
+Within this work, I've cooperated with other local community organizations, attended trainings and conferences, appeared on education panels, and taught others about starting a nonprofit.

 # positionality

-*fully vaccinated against covid-19* woman, mid-sized body, bleeding person, non-disabled, hearing, seeing, bisexual/panromantic, chronic mental illness, descended from white Europeans, English native-speaker, settled on Ute land, sheltered, property-owning, citizen, married, parent, unreligious, raised Christian, post-secondary educated, initiating teachers white western cis women (yoga) and white western cis men (cooking).
+*fully vaccinated against covid-19* demiwoman, mid-sized body, bleeding person, non-disabled, hearing, seeing, chronic mental illness, descended from white Europeans, English native-speaker, settled on Ute land, sheltered, property-owning, citizen, partnered with a white straight man, parent, unreligious, raised Christian, post-secondary educated, inititally learned yoga from white western cis women and cooking from white western cis men.

 Intertidal Movement, LLC